Identity-guided Face Generation with Multi-modal Contour Conditions: Introduction

-In this paper, we propose a generic framework to generate a realistic face based on the identity face and the contour, which could be of various modalities such as the low-resolution face, sketch, or mask (as in Fig.~\ref{fig:teaser}).
+In this paper, we propose a generic framework to generate a realistic face based on the identity face and contour, which could be of various modalities such as the low-resolution face, sketch, or mask (as in Fig.~\ref{fig:teaser}).
 We propose to use an identity encoder to obtain the multi-level identity-related feature and perform spatial-aware feature modulation to fuse the information and produce the desired latent codes.
 To enlarge the capacity of latent space and preserve more spatial information, we encode the \textit{constant input} of StyleGAN synthesis network as the \textit{input latent code}.
 With the $\mathcal{L}_2$, LPIPS, identity, and $\mathcal{W}$-normalization losses, our model can be trained in a fully unsupervised manner and produces realistic and reasonable results with a resolution up to 1024$\times$1024.
-A concurrent work~\cite{Mohamed2021lrguide} has a similar goal with ours.
-But there are three primary differences.
-First, due to our dual encoder and the usage of a pretrained GAN, our model can produce realistic 1024$\times$1024 results while their resolution is limited to 256$\times$256.
-Second, our target is to migrate the identity of the input image.
-Thus, we adopt identity similarity as a metric for evaluation while \cite{Mohamed2021lrguide} did not use any identity-related metrics.
-Third, our method can utilize images of various modalities, such as sketch or mask, while theirs can only handle low-resolution and in-domain input images.
+A concurrent work~\cite{Mohamed2021lrguide} tries to migrate the attributes instead of the identity of the given high-resolution face.
+Due to the usage of the pretrained GAN rather than the traditional encoder-decoder framework, our model can produce realistic 1024$\times$1024 results while their resolution is limited to 256$\times$256.
+Moreover, our method can utilize images of various modalities, such as the sketch and segmentation mask, while theirs can only handle low-resolution images.
 The main contributions of this paper are as follows:

-\begin{itemize} \item We present a novel dual-encoder framework that is capable of generating 1024$\times$1024 realistic face images with desirable identity and low-resolution contour.
+\begin{itemize} \item We present a novel dual-encoder framework that is capable of generating 1024$\times$1024 realistic face images with desirable identity and low-resolution contour, which is a non-trival task.

-\item To preserve the identity information, we propose to make spatial-aware feature modulation on multi-level semantic features.
+\item To preserve the identity information, we propose to make spatial-aware feature modulation on multi-level identity-related features.
 Experiments reveal our model performs better than the state-of-the-art GAN inversion methods on the LR-conditioned task.

 \item The proposed identity-guided method can also handle inputs of other modalities such as the sketch and mask, which proves the generalization ability of our approach. \end{itemize}